Two Major Cydia Hosts Shut Down as Jailbreaking Fades in Popularity - Slashdot

 iphones primary user base is people that barely know how to install an app, and jailbreaking would be like brain surgery for them

-not a "decline in interest", rather a lack of JBs (Score:3)
+not a "decline in interest", rather a lack of JBs (Score:5, Interesting)

 Don't know why this is being touted as a "decline in interest" when the real story is that there hasn't been a clean useable jailbreak available for a LONG time, nothing really useable for IOS10 and nothing for IOS11, despite reports of "demos".
 Apple has done a good job of shutting JB'ing down, whether by patching holes, or....
 I wonder if Apple pays these hackers off not to release the JB after a demo is released.